CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/2a-Monitoring-using-Azure-Monitor-for-AVD.md

    ![ws name.](media/mon14.png)

-1. In **Deploy template** page, The required performance counters will be added to Log Analytics workspace.
+1. On **Deploy template** page, The required performance counters will be added to the Log Analytics workspace.
 Click on **Deploy**

    ![ws name.](media/mon15.png)

-1. Once the deployment is successfull, **Refresh** the **Check Configuration** page.
+1. Once the deployment is successful, **Refresh** the **Check Configuration** page.
 You'll see that all the performance counters will be configured.

    ![ws name.](media/mon16.png)